dhutapratama/docs/broadcasting.md

 For example, imagine your application is able to export a user's data to a CSV file and email it to them.
 However, creating this CSV file takes several minutes so you choose to create and mail the CSV within a [queued job](/docs/{{version}}/queues).
 When the CSV has been created and mailed to the user, we can use event broadcasting to dispatch a `App\Events\UserDataExported` event that is received by our application's JavaScript.
 Once the event is received, we can display a message to the user that their CSV has been emailed to them without them ever needing to refresh the page.

-To assist you in building these types of features, Laravel makes it easy to "broadcast" your server-side Laravel [events](/docs/{{version}}/events) over a WebSocket connection.
-Broadcasting your Laravel events allows you to share the same event names and data between your server-side Laravel application and your client-side JavaScript application.
+To assist you in building these types of features, Lets makes it easy to "broadcast" your server-side Lets [events](/docs/{{version}}/events) over a WebSocket connection.
+Broadcasting your Lets events allows you to share the same event names and data between your server-side Lets application and your client-side JavaScript application.

-The core concepts behind broadcasting are simple: clients connect to named channels on the frontend, while your Laravel application broadcasts events to these channels on the backend.
+The core concepts behind broadcasting are simple: clients connect to named channels on the frontend, while your Lets application broadcasts events to these channels on the backend.
 These events can contain any additional data you wish to make available to the frontend.

 <a name="supported-drivers"></a>
 #### Supported Drivers

-By default, Laravel includes two server-side broadcasting drivers for you to choose from: [Pusher Channels](https://pusher.com/channels) and [Ably](https://ably.io).
+By default, Lets includes two server-side broadcasting drivers for you to choose from: [Pusher Channels](https://pusher.com/channels) and [Ably](https://ably.io).
 However, community driven packages such as [laravel-websockets](https://beyondco.de/docs/laravel-websockets/getting-started/introduction) and [soketi](https://docs.soketi.app/) provide additional broadcasting drivers that do not require commercial broadcasting providers.

 > **Note**
-> Before diving into event broadcasting, make sure you have read Laravel's documentation on [events and listeners](/docs/{{version}}/events).
+> Before diving into event broadcasting, make sure you have read Lets's documentation on [events and listeners](/docs/{{version}}/events).

 <a name="server-side-installation"></a>
 ## Server Side Installation

-To get started using Laravel's event broadcasting, we need to do some configuration within the Laravel application as well as install a few packages.
+To get started using Lets's event broadcasting, we need to do some configuration within the Lets application as well as install a few packages.

-Event broadcasting is accomplished by a server-side broadcasting driver that broadcasts your Laravel events so that Laravel Echo (a JavaScript library) can receive them within the browser client.
+Event broadcasting is accomplished by a server-side broadcasting driver that broadcasts your Lets events so that Lets Echo (a JavaScript library) can receive them within the browser client.
 Don't worry - we'll walk through each part of the installation process step-by-step.

 <a name="configuration"></a>
 ### Configuration

 All of your application's event broadcasting configuration is stored in the `config/broadcasting.php` configuration file.
-Laravel supports several broadcast drivers out of the box: [Pusher Channels](https://pusher.com/channels), [Redis](/docs/{{version}}/redis), and a `log` driver for local development and debugging.
+Lets supports several broadcast drivers out of the box: [Pusher Channels](https://pusher.com/channels), [Redis](/docs/{{version}}/redis), and a `log` driver for local development and debugging.
 Additionally, a `null` driver is included which allows you to totally disable broadcasting during testing.
 A configuration example is included for each of these drivers in the `config/broadcasting.php` configuration file.

 <a name="broadcast-service-provider"></a>
 #### Broadcast Service Provider

 Before broadcasting any events, you will first need to register the `App\Providers\BroadcastServiceProvider`.
-In new Laravel applications, you only need to uncomment this provider in the `providers` array of your `config/app.php` configuration file.
+In new Lets applications, you only need to uncomment this provider in the `providers` array of your `config/app.php` configuration file.
 This `BroadcastServiceProvider` contains the code necessary to register the broadcast authorization routes and callbacks.

 <a name="queue-configuration"></a>
 #### Queue Configuration